 A Dust Disturbance Register enables Keno City residents to raise their dust disturbance concerns formally.
-AKHM has created a Dust Disturbance Register to track dust disturbance claims through Disturbance Notification Forms.
-The forms were distributed were provided to Keno City residents in 2020.
+AKHM has created a Dust Disturbance Register to track dust disturbance claims through Disturbance Notification Forms (Appendix A).
+The forms were provided to Keno City residents in 2020.
 Copies of the Disturbance Notification Forms are available at the Keno City Library or sent to Keno City residents upon request by direct delivery, email, or fax.
+To request or submit a Disturbance Notification Form is provided below, Keno City residents can contact Hecla via telephone or email below: